Chat with AHA!

 In case you have been experiencing vaginal farts for a while, you may be curious if vaginal gas can be a sign of anything serious.
 Sometimes, it may happen due to a vaginal fistula.
 It is a condition where an abnormal hollow chamber is created between two normally unconnected organs.
 It would be best to consult a gynaecologist.

-How to prevent vaginal farts?
+How to prevent queefs or vaginal farts?

+Are you wondering how to stop queefs?
 While you cannot control vaginal farts, you can reduce activities that can increase your chances of trapping air in your vagina.
 Whether it is avoiding queefs during sex or preventing vaginal farts during exercise, certain techniques may help.

 When it comes to sex, reduced in-and-out movement of the penis, finger or sex toy can help you avoid queefs.
 You could also look at doing pelvic floor strengthening exercise in general to avoid air from making its way into the vagina and then out of it as a vaginal fart!